Indiana Jones went in search of the Holy Grail. Engineering faces the quest of finding, nurturing and retaining the engineers of the future.

 The document, which provides a good overview of the engineering sector, states: “Simply hiring more workers will not be enough to achieve a step change: the productivity of existing employees also needs to be improved both through investment in technology and skills, and the strengthening of the education pipeline.”

 Filling the talent gap is not down to one individual, one company, one institution or even the government.
 It is a hugely complex issue to solve.
-There are many strands that can look to solve the talent gap, but with different timelines of achieving this from short-term through to long-term strategies and initiatives.
+There are many strands that can look to filling the talent gap, but with different timelines of achieving this from short-term through to long-term strategies and initiatives.

 The bigger picture sees the government, through the Industrial Strategy, acknowledging there is an issue over skills and talent.
 People is one of the five Grand Challenges identified in the document and where significant funding is being directed to enhance STEM education in school, with additional investment to develop National Retraining Schemes that supports people to reskill, while another solution is upskilling those already in roles to meet the challenges.